 In December 2019, an outbreak of a novel strain of coronavirus, COVID-19, was identified in Wuhan, China.
 Since then, COVID-19 has spread across the globe, including the U.S., in which we and our subsidiaries operate, and has subsequently been recognized as a pandemic by the World Health Organization.
 Much of the global efforts to contain or slow the spread of COVID-19, including in the U.S., have been unsuccessful to date.
 The COVID-19 outbreak has severely restricted the level of economic activity around the world.
 In response to the COVID-19 outbreak, the federal and state governments of the U.S., including Nevada where we operate, have taken preventative or protective actions, such as imposing restrictions on travel and business operations and advising or requiring individuals to limit or forego their time outside of their homes.
 Temporary closures of businesses were ordered and numerous other businesses temporarily closed voluntarily.
-In particular, on March 20, 2020, Nevada Governor Sisolak ordered all cannabis dispensaries to close their retail operations to begin on May 1, 2020, and on May 7, 2020, this order to genite in diffied to permit lumited in-dispensary operations.
+In particular, on March 20, 2020, Nevada Governor Sisolak ordered all cannabis dispensaries to close their retail operations but permitted them to shift to a delivery-only model to serve their communities.
+On April 29, 2020, Governor Sisolak modified his order to permit curbside operations to begin on May 1, 2020, and on May 7, 2020, this order was further modified to permit limited in-dispensary operations.
 As a result, at present, we offer three types of services: traditional in-store services, delivery services and curbside pick-up, and we intend to continue to offer all three types of services.
 The global pandemic of COVID-19 continues to rapidly evolve and the ultimate duration and impact of the COVID-19 outbreak is highly uncertain and subject to change, as are the ways that our business may evolve to respond to the pandemic and the needs of our customers.